 Keeping horse rugs clean in winter can be difficult, especially if you’re relying on an ordinary washing machine.
 Many owners opt for professional rug laundry services, which is recommended on an annual basis.
-However, the rugs need to be sent off for a few days, so this is usually an end-of-season mission.
+However, the rugs need to be sent off for a few days, so this is usually an end-of-season mission – much like repairing your horse rugs.
 If the cost outweighs the convenience and you want your rug clean immediately, here are some alternative approaches for how to clean horse rugs at home.

 How to clean horse rugs in the washing machine